 If you have access to a DSLR camera, that’s even better – but only if you know how to use it.
 This is where YouTube is your friend – it’s best to find videos for your specific model (I started with this one for my Canon 1300D) and then find answers that tackle specific problems.

 For example, my biggest issue by far was exposure – despite having a ridiculously bright studio, all my pics were grainy and dark.
 Luckily this dude came to my rescue, and now my photos don’t look like they were taken through smog.

 Starting cost: You probably already have this, so Imma say ‘Free’.

 2. A source of bright light

-How many of you can only take Instagram pics within a two-hour window, twice a week, when that perfect bean of sunlight hits your lovely victorian fireplace?
+How many of you can only take Instagram pics within a two-hour window, twice a week, when that perfect beam of sunlight hits your lovely victorian fireplace?
 Some brands thrive this way, but boy does it put the pressure on.

 In an ideal world, you’d have access to a soft box, but it’s not practical for home shooters.